 DOES EPR APPLY TO YOU?

 • Brand owners – who package goods and sell them under their brand name.
-When a brand is not identifiable, the obligation falls to the organisation that carries out the packing or filling of the packaging.
+When a brand is not identifiable, the obligation falls on the organisation carrying out the packaging or filling.

 • Importers – who import filled packaging.